-ADVANCED GRAPHIC DESIGN 721094
+ADVANCED GRAPHIC DESIGN

 This course will cover the fundamental principles and elements of visual communication, including the historical development of such theory in the Western world, through the use of Graphic Design as a medium of visual communication.
 Students will engage in a comprehensive exploration of the various aspects of visual communication including theory, technology and practice.
-Advanced Graphic Design is intended for self-motivated students who wish to continue their education in Graphic Design, Digital Illustration, and/or Motion Graphics by building a design portfolio and providing design work for the school community through service projects.
+Advanced Graphic Design is intended for selfmotivated students who wish to continue their education in Graphic Design, Digital Illustration, and/or Motion Graphics by building a design portfolio and providing design work for the school community through service projects.
 Students will familiarize themselves with design concepts beginning with hands-on problem solving exercises and abstract visual experimentation.
-They will move on to interact with state-of-the-art graphic design tools, namely, Adobe CS5: Illustrator, Photoshop, After Effects, and InDesign, and also gain a basic understanding of previous technology which has provided the foundation for current methods.
-This course is designed for students to begin earning industry certifications in Design and Visual Communications.
+They will move on to interact with state-ofthe-art graphic design tools, namely Adobe Illustrator, Photoshop, After Effects, and InDesign.
+This course is designed for students to earn industry certifications in Design and Visual Communications.

-Recommendation: Successful completion of Computer Graphics.
+Recommendation: Successful completion of Graphic Design.